-Avoid products that list many sources of sugar in the ingredients list, sticking to those with sugar content derived from dried fruit and/or honey.
+Avoid products that list many sources of sugar in the ingredients list, sticking to those with sugar content derived from dried fruit or honey.
 Products that are low in calories or claim to be "low-fat" or "sugar-free" often eliminate the healthiest ingredients to make this claim.

-Keeping It All-Natural
+Keep It All-Natural

-Customize the ingredients to suit your tastes and avoid consuming all that extra, artificial stuff that is found in many store brands.
-Seek out healthy, creative recipes, tips and tricks for making homemade granola on food magazine websites.
+Customize the ingredients to suit your tastes and avoid consuming all that extra, artificial stuff found in many store-bought granola brands.
+Seek out healthy, creative recipes, tips, and tricks for making homemade granola on food magazine websites.